ariel-os/hophop-open-hardware/Sketch.md

 --------------

 Many test points don't hurt.

+The purpose of the Board Control Bus is that no matter how an application uses the board (e.g. from USB, from the direct-to-PC SPI-UART-I2C connector, or in standalone mode driven by either controller), application developers can reach all involved components.

 This is an evaluation and testing tool.
 Other similar boards have labels such as "For evaluation only; not FCC approved for resale".